ggreer/geoff.greer.fm/_posts/2012-09-07-the-silver-searcher-adding-pthreads.md

 %
 {% endhighlight %}

 That's right, my benchmark data set is 5.8 gigabytes.
 Ag doesn't actually search through the whole 5.8 gigabytes in 1.4 seconds.
 The total amount of data searched is around 400MB.
-Of course, I'm still surprised that it's faster than `du`.
+Still, I'm surprised Ag is faster than `du`.

 It looks like this project is starting to wrap up.
-Now that I've maxed-out performance, most changes will be feature requests and bug fixes.
-It was a fun journey.
+Now that I've maxed-out performance, most changes should be feature requests and bug fixes.
+That said, it's been a fun journey.
 I learned a lot of things about a lot of things, and I'm sure I'll use that knowledge elsewhere.

 <script type="text/javascript" src="https://www.google.com/jsapi"> </script>
 <script type="text/javascript">